-In March 2015, New Jersey school districts will begin administering a new standardized test, called PARCC (Partnership for the Assessment of Readiness for College and Careers), developed by a multi-state consortium that includes New Jersey.
-The computer-based exam is the state's new testing program and will measure student progress toward goals in language arts and mathematics.
+In April 2016, New Jersey school districts will begin year 2 of the administration of the PARCC (Partnership for the Assessment of Readiness for College and Careers) standardized assessment, developed by a consortium of states, including New Jersey.
+The computer-based exam is the state's testing program and measures student progress toward goals in language arts and mathematics.